tom-gilbertsons-lab/bandit-data-modelling/README.md

-## Review of Behavioural Modeling for Thalamotomy Oedema (July & Oct 2025)
+## Behavioural Modeling for Thalamotomy Oedema (July & Oct 2025)

+NB this is odema_md branch, semi archived pre publication; want to add in the pstay and other metrics

 #### Behavioural data modelling (splitting postop by site)

 We use MATLAB and python. `cmdPyStan` is used for modelling (wrapped in `.ipynb` notebooks, using `joblib` for parallelisation) and have used Arviz for initial checks (however MATLAB is standard in field so structs <--> dicts throughout).